everknow/decent-requirements/README.md

 -------------------

 ### Overview
-_Decent Partners_ operates as a collective ("the collective") of developers, creators and entrepreneurs ("the partners") that bridges Web2 and Web3 media.
+_Decent Partners_ operates as a collective ("the collective") of developers, creators and entrepreneurs ("the partners") that exists to bridge Web2 and Web3 media.

-Partners are funded via grants from the community owned and operated _Decent Web3 Media Fund_ ("the fund").
+Partners are funded via grants from the community owned and operated _Web3 Media Fund_ ("the fund").

 The mission is to drive the evolution of Web3 media via sustainable, scalable, interoperable and composable models that are publicly owned, operated and accessible.